Posted in: Lifestyle

 Your packing for the beach list includes something to pack into.
 This is where a beach bag comes in.

-Luckily for you, we have a few styles to choose from.
-If you're going all out on your beach day (which we assume is why you're here), you can't go past the Luma Beach Bag.
+Luckily for you, we have a couple of styles to choose from.
+If you're going all out on your beach day (which we assume is why you're here), you can't go past the Batteau Beach Bag.
 Generously sized and made from sturdy cotton canvas, this is your go-to for all of your essentials.

-For something a bit less large and in charge, our Rope Beach Bag or Anteo Beach Bag might be up your alley.
+For something a bit less large and in charge, our Peppi Beach Tote might be up your alley.
+Both Batteau and Peppi also come in coordinating pouches, to keep all of your essentials at your fingertips.

 After all, you can never have too many beach bags.
 Right?